-- (1) Two-Feet.
+- Two-Feet.
 While in backward BSP, the skier shall execute a continuous 360-degree turn and return to backward BSP and hold for recognition. - (2) One-Foot.
-While in backward one-foot BSP, the skier shall execute a continuous 360-degree turn returning to backward one-foot BSP and hold for recognition.
-The skier shall maintain one-foot BSP throughout the entirety of the trick.
+While in backward one-foot BSP, the skier shall execute a continuous 360degree turn returning to backward one-foot BSP and hold for recognition.
+The skier shall maintain one-foot BSP throughout the entirety of the trick. - (B) Wake 360 Back-to-Back.
+While in backward BSP, the skier shall jump over the wake and execute a continuous 360-degree turn in midair, landing on the far side of the same wake in backward BSP and hold for recognition.
+The skier shall be seen to be completely clear of the water surface throughout the turn.